-The credit union has grown from providing financial resources to military service members and their families to serving hundreds of thousands of members across Texas and around the world.
-RBFCU has a presence in three major market areas — Austin, Dallas and San Antonio — and has more than 55 branches dedicated to serving members and the community.
+The credit union has grown from providing financial resources to military service members and their families to serving more than 1 million members across Texas and around the world.
+RBFCU has a presence in four major market areas — Austin, Corpus Christi, Dallas-Fort Worth and San Antonio — and has more than 60 branches dedicated to serving members and the community.

 Meet our Board of Directors

 As a credit union, RBFCU is led by a board of volunteers.
 These leaders generously give their time and expertise on behalf of all credit union members.
 RBFCU’s board consists of nine members, in homage to the nine original founders of the credit union.

 Paul W. Denham

 Engineer, Civil Engineering Consultants

 Lt.
 Col. USAF (Ret.) and Civil Service (Ret.)